License to Sell Ammunition

 Any resident purchasing ammunition outside the state must provide the seller with a copy of his or her valid FOID card and either his or her Illinois driver’s license or Illinois State Identification card prior to the shipment of the ammunition.
 The ammunition may be shipped only to an address on either of those two documents.3

-Illinois prohibit the purchase or possession of ammunition by the same categories of persons who are ineligible to purchase or possess firearms under state law.4
+Illinois prohibit the purchase or possession of ammunition by the same categories of people who are ineligible to purchase or possess firearms under state law.4

 Federal ammunition purchaser prohibitions also apply.